 Many people sell scrap metal from the bombs.
 This is a dangerous activity because some of the metal contains live ammunition.
 Many people lose arms and eyes.

-The large bomb in which we are familiar contains bomblets or bombies.
+The large bomb with which we are familiar contains bomblets or bombies.
 I did not know that.
 Each bomb held up to 650 bombies.
 They are about the size of a tennis ball and children are often the unintended target.
 Each bombie explodes into about 250 shrapnel pieces.

 There were many bombs dropped too low and did not detonate since bombie has to have 2,000 revolutions to explode.